Morgul/omega-models/Readme.md

 ### Field Types

+* `fields.Any()` - A field that represents any JSON-able value.
+No checking is done on this field.
 * `fields.AutoID()` - A field that represents an automatically assigned id.
 (This is dependant on the backend.)
 * `fields.AutoInc()` - An `Integer` field that automatically increments, based on a starting value.
     * `start` - (Optional) The starting value for ids.
 Defaults to 1.